emfcamp/software_stories/volunteer_system_user_stories.md

     - A role
     - All roles
 * View all volunteers that have signed up for a session
-* Approve a volunteer as trained for a role
 * Contact:
     - All volunteers
     - All volunteers with certain training